minkiele/minkiele.github.io/packages/public/src/apps/TicTacToe/README.md

 # Tic Tac Toe

 Implementation of Tic Tac Toe, 1 vs 1 and 1 vs PC.
-Player 1 is human always starts with X.
+Player 1 plays always with ❌ while Player 2 and PC play with ⭕.

 There's a rudimentary algorithm to try and determine the next move by the PC.
 Also the waiting between moves is just aesthetic.